CamilleW8831/CamilleW8831.github.io/index.md

 Bachelor of Science in Mathematical Sciences

 ## Research & Projects
-- **Characterization of Microwave Plasma for Electromagnetic Modeling in Processing Applications* -hfei
+- **Characterization of Microwave Plasma for Electromagnetic Modeling in Processing Applications** -test

 ## Skills